hergin/BusShuttleMainRepository/Manuals/NewDevelopmentManual.md

 ### Test the Development Environment

 *   Simply browse to <a href="http://localhost/BusShuttleManagerDashboard" target="_blank">http://localhost/BusShuttleManagerDashboard</a>
-*   Enter user name shuttle and password bus.
+*   Enter user name 'local' and password 'local'.
 *   You should see the following screen:
     *   ![dev_environment](pics/dev_environment.png)
 *   You can add a new driver in this screen.